Exact Quantum Circuit Optimization is co-NQP-hard: Introduction

+Exact quantum circuit optimization has been studied wrt the Clifford fragment~\cite{shaik2025cnotoptimalcliffordsynthesissat,Schneider2023}, a non-universal fragment for quantum computing~\cite{Aaronson04sim_of_stabilizer_circuits}.
 To capture the full computational power of quantum computing, the circuit optimization problem has also been studied wrt (approximately) universal gate sets beyond the Clifford fragment.
-In~\cite{Tanaka2010ExactNonIdentityCheckNQPComplete}, it was shown that there are fixed gate-sets for which even deciding whether it equals identity (i.e., it can be implemented with $0$ gates) is $\CO{\NQP}$-hard under Karp reductions.
-More recently, the optimization problem was studied for fixed gate sets and wrt minimizing either the circuit size/depth or the count/depth of some particular gate $G$ (from now on referred to as $G$-count/depth)~\cite{Wetering2023OptimisingQuantumCircuitsHard}.
+In~\cite{Tanaka2010ExactNonIdentityCheckNQPComplete}, it was shown that there are fixed gate-sets for which even deciding whether a circuit behaves as the identity on a subspace (i.e., wrt the behavior on this subspace, it can be implemented with $0$ gates) is $\CO{\NQP}$-hard under Karp reductions.
+More recently, the optimization problem was studied for fixed gate sets and wrt minimizing either the circuit size/depth or the count/depth of some particular gate $G$ (from now on referred to as $G$-count/depth)~\cite{Wetering2023OptimisingQuantumCircuitsHard}, over the full input space.
 In particular, the optimization problem was shown to be $\NP$-hard, under $\PTIME$-time Turing reductions, over the Clifford+$\TGate$ and $\HGate$+$\TOF$ gate sets, and where minimization is wrt the circuit size/depth or the $\HGate$/$\CXGate$/$\TGate$-count/depth for the former, and the $\HGate$/$\TOF$-count/depth for the latter.
-The same work also showed that these problems are in $\NP^{\NQP}$, except for the case of $\CXGate$ gates, for which an upper bound is not known.
+The same work also showed that these problems are in $\NP^{\NQP}$ (for both the full input space and strict subspaces), except for the case of $\CXGate$ gates, for which an upper bound is not known.
 As $\NQP$ is believed to be outside the Polynomial Hierarchy $\PH$~\cite{fenner1998determiningacceptancepossibilityquantum}, there is a large gap between the $\NP^{\NQP}$ upper bound and the $\NP$-hardness lower bound.
+To our knowledge, the complexity of minimization wrt all resources except total count on for subspace equivalence is unknown.
 How difficult is exact quantum circuit optimization?